 - When appropriate, it’s okay to ask questions to clarify.

-If they get hung up on being the victim, blaming others, or becoming judgmental, don’t judge them.
+Don’t judge them if they get hung up on being the victim, blaming others, or becoming judgmental.
 Guard against enabling or encouraging them in negative thought patterns.
 That’s because judgemental thinking leads to corrosive and self-destructive thought patterns.
 In turn, this prevents them from learning or healing from unpleasant experiences.

 When their sharing gets sidetracked, you can use phrases to guide them away from the victim mentality.
 Don’t invalidate their current feelings, but use phrasing like, “I hear what you are saying.
 How would you tell this part of your life story to someone to help guide them to a place of healing?
 Or, “How could you use this part of your account to help a child or adolescent that may have had similar life events?

 We use a quote to help put things in perspective.